Humboldt County

 Agriculture has historically been one of the major resources of Humboldt County.
 Approximately 690,000 acres or nearly a third of the total land area in the County is directed to some type of agricultural use.

-About 67,000 acres of land is classified as being under intensive farming (e.g., harvested cropland and cropland used only for pasture), while an estimated 605,000 acres of land is used primarily for grazing related purposes (e.g., pastureland and rangeland).
-The high rainfall, fertility of the soil, marine climate, and soil depth make some of the County's agriculture land highly productive: the economic value of agricultural production topped 44 million dollars in 1981.
+About 67,000 acres of land are classified as being under intensive farming (e.g., harvested cropland and cropland used only for pasture), while an estimated 605,000 acres of land is used primarily for grazing related purposes (e.g., pastureland and rangeland).
+The high rainfall, fertility of the soil, marine climate, and soil depth make some of the County's agricultural land highly productive: the economic value of agricultural production topped 44 million dollars in 1981.

 The more profitable, intensive agricultural practices generally occur on the more fertile land, on manageable parcels, with ample water supply.
 Although upland grazing is the predominant agricultural practice in Humboldt County and requires vast acreages for profitability, it tends to involve non-prime quality land in the remote areas which are subjected to competition from possibly competing land uses.